 - In Fire Emblem, the Silver Card halves the prices of items in shops when held by the buyer.

-- Kingdom of Loathing has the LARP Membership card, from one of the Halloween events, that gives a 10% discount at stores that sell fo''od and/or drink.
+- Kingdom of Loathing has the LARP Membership card, from one of the Halloween events, that gives a 10% discount at stores that sell food and/or drink.
 Accordion Thieves can get a 5% discount from nearly every store in the game (except those that don't use Meat) with the passive skill Five Finger Discount.

 - In The Legend of Zelda: Majora's Mask, the Ghost Hut in Ikana Canyon normally costs you 30 rupees, but if you play the Song of Healing before talking to the proprietor, you will only be charged 10.
 Also, Tingle will sell you his maps at a discounted rate if you purchase them in the place they're a map of. (i.e. A map of Great Bay will cost less if purchased in Great Bay.)

-- In the Mario & Luigi games, your mustache stat gets you a discount (as well as increases your chance of a Critical Hit).
+- In the Mario & Luigi games, your Stache stat gets you a discount (as well as increases your chance of a Critical Hit).

 - In Mass Effect 2, Shepard can get a discount from stores by convincing the shop keepers.
-In The Citadel's case, he/she can get discounts there by giving the store an endorsement, saying it's his/her favorite store on The Citadel.
+In The Citadel's case, they can get discounts there by giving the store an endorsement, saying it's their favorite store on The Citadel.
 Funnily enough, this can be done with ALL the stores on the Citadel.

-- Another BioWare example: If you hand the rakghoul serum over to the kindly doctor running the free clinic instead of the crime boss, the doctor gives you a discount at his shop.
+- Knights of the Old Republic: If you hand the rakghoul serum over to the kindly doctor running the free clinic instead of the crime boss, the doctor gives you a discount at his shop.
 Now, seeing that you have low hit points at this juncture and can't self-heal, this is more useful than it looks, especially if you can shake down the inexhaustable Pazaak shark in the Lower City.

 - In Megaman Legends 1 and 2, if you do nice things like donating money, repairing cities, kicking trash to the garbage can, Roll will offer discounts on your upgrades/purchases, as well as getting a lighter armor.